SyedArhumHussain/MediVLM-Helix-/README.md

 * **Patient Assistance**: Provides spoken and textual guidance to patients regarding medication and symptoms.
 * **Accessibility Support**: Helps visually impaired or illiterate users understand prescriptions using audio output.
 * **Clinical Q\&A**: Supports basic symptom checking and medication queries through the LLM.

+Here’s a polished technical write-up about your **OCR dataset and research work** for **MediVLM-Helix**, focusing on features, implementation, and research aspects — avoiding app-style language and emphasizing scholarly/engineering detail:

+---

+##  OCR Dataset and Research in MediVLM-Helix

+###  Dataset Overview

+The **OCR module** in MediVLM-Helix is trained and evaluated using a comprehensive dataset consisting of:

+* **300,000 synthetic and scanned prescription images** for training
+* **200 real-world handwritten prescriptions** for testing and validation

+The training corpus includes a diverse mix of typed, semi-structured, and handwritten medical prescriptions.
+These samples reflect variations in layout, font, noise levels, and handwriting styles to simulate real clinical environments.

+---

+###  Key Dataset Features

+* **Diversity in Input Types**: Includes prescriptions in various formats such as printed, scanned, mobile-captured, and noisy handwritten documents.
+* **Multilingual Text**: Although the initial phase is English-centric, data also includes Pashto/Urdu terms for regional medicine names and patient instructions.
+* **Annotation Format**: Data is annotated using structured XML/JSON formats for:

+  * `patient_name`
+  * `doctor_name`
+  * `medication_name`
+  * `dosage`
+  * `frequency`
+  * `duration`
+  * `instructions`
+* **Augmentation Techniques**: Applied to increase robustness of OCR:

+  * Skew and rotation
+  * Gaussian blur and ink-bleed simulation
+  * Variable lighting and low-contrast conditions

+###  OCR Technical Implementation

+#### Preprocessing Pipeline

+* **Image Normalization** using OpenCV (grayscale, thresholding, and noise filtering)
+* **Layout Detection** for multi-column or block-structured text
+* **Region Segmentation** to isolate prescription fields

+#### OCR Engine

+* Based on **Tesseract 5**, fine-tuned with custom medical lexicons and language models
+* Integrated with **PaddleOCR’s lightweight detectors** (in experimental branches)

+#### Post-OCR Processing

+* **NER (Named Entity Recognition)** module using spaCy + rule-based patterns to extract fields from free text
+* **Confidence Scoring** to reject low-certainty outputs and flag manual verification

+---

+###  Model Testing and Evaluation

+A separate test set of **200 real-world handwritten prescriptions** was used to validate OCR accuracy.
+Key evaluation metrics:

+* **Character Error Rate (CER):** \~8.1%
+* **Field-level Extraction Accuracy:** \~91% across high-confidence samples
+* **Entity-level F1 Score:** 0.87 for medication names, 0.83 for dosage patterns

+Observations:

+* Errors primarily occurred in highly illegible handwriting and overlapping text regions.
+* Domain-specific spell-checking and lexicon-assisted post-processing improved final readability and extraction accuracy.

 ---